General upper secondary education (ISCED 3) in Spain comprises the 4th year of compulsory secondary education (ESO) and the two bachillerato years.

 - availability of school services and facilities out of school hours.

-The weekly and daily timetable, as proposed by the management team, must be approved by the school council and ratified by the education administration.
+The weekly and daily timetable, as proposed by the management team, must be approved by the School Council and ratified by the competent education authority.
 If it does not include the scheduled teaching activities, the relevant education authority returns it to the school so that it can be revised and corrected.

 Beyond the daily school schedule, remedial courses and extracurricular activities related to educational subjects of interest are often offered: languages, ICT, sports, fine arts, reading and writing, directed study activities, etc. These services are available for families (upon payment, in most cases) and are voluntary for pupils.